imixs/imixs-cloud/doc/SETUP.md

 # Upgrade

+After you have successfull installed your Imixs-Cloud cluster you may want to verfify its status and maybe update your master and worker nodes.
+The following guide shows you how to do this.
+(If you just have installed your new cluster you can skip this section.)

+## Verify your Cluster Status

-You can verify the status of your kubernets cluster by the following command:
+You can verify the status of your kubernets cluster with the following command:

 	$ kubectl get nodes
 	NAME              STATUS   ROLES    AGE   VERSION
-	ixchel-master-1   Ready    master   28d   v1.18.2
+	master-1   Ready    master   28d   v1.18.3
-	ixchel-worker-1   Ready    <none>   28d   v1.18.2
+	worker-1   Ready    <none>   28d   v1.18.3
-	ixchel-worker-2   Ready    <none>   28d   v1.18.2
+	worker-2   Ready    <none>   28d   v1.18.3
-	ixchel-worker-3   Ready    <none>   28d   v1.18.2
+	worker-3   Ready    <none>   28d   v1.18.3

 This will show you the current version of kubernetes running on each node